What is an abortion?

 What are crisis pregnancy centers?

-Crisis pregnancy centers or pregnancy resource centers are fake clinics with a hidden-anti-abortion agenda.
+Crisis pregnancy centers or pregnancy resource centers are unlicensed and unregulated by the PA Department of Health, and they have a hidden anti-abortion agenda.
 These are places that imitate abortion clinics or other health centers and are funded by organizations that do not support abortion.
 These centers may be staffed by nonmedical personnel and provide information that is medically inaccurate and designed to discourage people from getting an abortion.
 They may offer free pregnancy tests and ultrasounds done by non-licensed personnel.
 Ultrasounds done at these types of clinics may miss critical information about your pregnancy and provide inaccurate information.
 In contrast to an abortion clinic or medical clinic, these facilities are not required to keep your information private.
-Learn more about these fake clinics in Philadelphia:
+Learn more about these unlicensed and unregulated clinics in Philadelphia:

 - Community Organizing — Abortion Liberation Fund of PA (abortionfundpa.org)